‘Destiny 2: Curse Of Osiris’ Livestream Canceled, Bungie Enters Crisis Mode To Detail Future Plans Wednesday

 Some changes will be introduced with the start of Season 2, which comes with the Destiny 2: Curse of Osiris launch.
 Other changes will obviously happen later down the road.

-It seems extremely unlikely Bungie would consider delaying the release of the Curse of Osiris expansion at this late of a date, as some YouTube channel Aztecross Gaming among others has suggested.
-Ubisoft’s The Division did delay its expansion plans due to multiple issues with the game following launch but Bungie has already established it will have a regular cadence of major changes at the start of each Destiny 2 Season with smaller changes coming in between.
+It seems extremely unlikely Bungie would consider delaying the release of the Curse of Osiris expansion at this late of a date, as YouTube channel, Aztecross Gaming, among others, has suggested.
+Ubisoft’s The Division did delay its expansion plans due to multiple issues with the game following launch, but Bungie has already established it will have a regular cadence of major changes at the start of each Destiny 2 Season with smaller changes coming in between the seasonal updates.

 Regardless, the Destiny 2 community is currently wavering on the amount of time they spend with the game with even extremely pro-Destiny outlets like Planet Destiny calling Bungie’s recent responses to player concerns “inadequate.”
-How adequate the studio’s details on the future of the game will definitely be something to watch on Wednesday.
+How adequate the studio’s details are on the future of the game will definitely be something to watch on Wednesday.